codetalkio/codethoughts.io/posts/2023-10-07-the-stack-part-2.md

 We've now set up the foundation for all of our future deployments of applications and services 🥳

-### Manual alternative: Setting up CDK & Bootstrapping our Accounts
+### Manual alternative: Bootstrapping our Accounts

 Once you've cloned the [GitHub repository](https://github.com/codetalkio/the-stack/tree/part-2-automatic-deployments) (or made your own version of it), set up bun: